-Under our bylaws, any proposal other than an election of directors is decided by a majority of the votes properly cast for and against such proposal, except where a larger vote is required by law or by our Third Amended and Restated Certificate of Incorporation, or certificate of incorporation, or bylaws.
-Abstentions and broker "non-votes" are not included in the tabulation of the voting results on any such proposal and, therefore, do not have an impact on such proposals.
+Under our bylaws, any proposal other than an election of directors is decided by the affirmative vote of a majority of shares present in person, by remote communication, if applicable, or represented by proxy duly authorized at the meeting and entitled to vote generally on the subject matter, except where a larger vote is required by law or by our Third Amended and Restated Certificate of Incorporation, or certificate of incorporation, or our bylaws.
+Abstentions would be included in the tabulation of the voting results on such proposal and, therefore, would count as a vote against any such proposal.
+Broker "non-votes" are not included in the tabulation of the voting results on any such proposal and, therefore, would not have an impact on any such proposal.
 A broker "non-vote" occurs when a nominee holding shares for a beneficial owner does not vote on a particular proposal because the nominee does not have discretionary voting power with respect to that item, and has not received instructions from the beneficial owner.

 If your shares are held in "street name" by a brokerage firm, your brokerage firm is required to vote your shares according to your instructions.
 If you do not give instructions to your brokerage firm, the brokerage firm will still be able to vote your shares with respect to certain "discretionary" items, but will not be allowed to vote your shares with respect to "non-discretionary" items.
 Proposal No. 1 is a "non-discretionary" item.
-If you do not instruct your broker how to vote with respect to this proposal, your broker may not vote for this proposal, and those votes will be counted as broker "non-votes."
-Proposal No. 2 is considered to be a discretionary item, and your brokerage firm will be able to vote on this proposal even if it does not receive instructions from you.
+If you do not instruct your broker how to vote your shares with respect to this proposal, your broker may not vote for this proposal, and those shares will be counted as broker "non-votes."
+Proposal No. 2 is considered to be a discretionary item, and your brokerage firm will be able to vote your shares on this proposal even if it does not receive instructions from you.

-To be elected, each of the directors nominated in Proposal No. 1 must receive a plurality of the votes cast and entitled to vote at the meeting, meaning that the two director nominees receiving the highest number of affirmative votes will be elected as directors.
+To be elected, each of the directors nominated in Proposal No. 1 must receive a plurality of the shares present in person, by remote communication, if applicable, or represented by proxy duly authorized at the meeting and entitled to vote generally on the election of directors, meaning that the two director nominees receiving the highest number of affirmative votes will be elected as directors.
 You may vote for all the director nominees, withhold authority to vote your shares for all the director nominees or withhold authority to vote your shares with respect to any one or more of the director nominees.
-Withholding authority to vote your shares with respect to one or more director nominees will have no effect on the election of those nominees.
-Broker non-votes are not considered votes cast and will have no effect on the election of the nominees.
+Withholding authority to vote your shares with respect to one or more director nominees will have no effect on the election of directors.
+Broker non-votes are not considered votes cast and will have no effect on the election of directors.